Join the Society for the Garlic Exchange at the Plant Share

 How the Garlic Exchange Works

-To participate, bring your dried, cleaned, and labelled garlic to the field near the Society office (208 50 Avenue SW) on September 11.
-We are accepting garlic for the Exchange between 9:00 and 9:45 am (the same time plants are being accepted for the Plant Share).
-Once at field, look for the Garlic Exchange tent.
+To participate, bring your dried, cleaned, and labelled garlic to the Plant Share venue.
+We are accepting garlic for the Exchange at the same time plants are being accepted for the Plant Share.
+At the venue, look for the Garlic Exchange tent.
 Volunteers at the tent will assess if your garlic is suitable for exchanging or if it is more appropriate for culinary use.
 After receiving the garlic, it will be sorted into containers of the same type for exchange or for sale.

 What You Get

 For every two bulbs of exchange-grade garlic that your bring, you will receive a coupon for one bulb.
 The second bulb that you bring is a donation to the Society so that other members may purchase garlic for growing, which may be something new to them, and grow next year’s Exchange.
 From 10:00 to 10:30 am, the garlic exchange tent is open exclusively to participants of the Exchange.
 At 10:30 am the area opens to everyone for garlic purchasing.
 (You can still use your exchange coupon after 10:30 am, but your choices may be limited.)

 We will keep the Exchange garlic separate from the garlic for sale, to ensure that everyone who brings garlic for the Exchange receives garlic in return.
 We will also do our best to ensure that the uncommon varieties brought for sharing are available to Exchange participants.
 However, the garlic available depends on the varieties brought by participants and the success of the Society’s garlic harvest.